andres-victor-hoyos/katas-js/README.md

 pnpm test
 ```

+This command will run all the tests associated with the katas and allow you to verify if your solutions are correct.

+## Analysis checks

 To run analysis checks
 ```bash
 pnpm lint
 ```

-This command will run all the tests associated with the katas and allow you to verify if your solutions are correct.

 Good luck and happy coding!